coracle-social/coracle/README.md

 Bugs

+- [ ] User detail notes are backwards
+- [ ] Improve data loading.
+Ditch nostr-tools, or use eose.
+Maybe load one event at a time using timestamps?
+Relies on ordering.
 - [ ] Pagination
-- [ ] Improve data loading.
-Ditch nostr-tools, or use eose
+- [ ] Optimistically load events the user publishes (e.g. to reduce reflow for reactions/replies).
+Essentially, we can pretend to be our own in-memory relay.

 Features

 - [x] Chat
 - [x] Threads/social
+- [ ] Search
 - [ ] Followers
 - [ ] Server discovery
 - [ ] Favorite chat rooms